Cosisety/Roblox-Rewind/PrivacyPolicy.md

 You can opt out at any time:
 **Advanced Features -> Data Privacy -> Anonymous Usage Data** (toggle off).

+## Game Code Sharing (Optional)

+If you click **Generate Game Code**, Roblox Rewind sends a small summary payload to a Cloudflare Worker so the Roblox game can load your snapshot.

+This payload can include:
+- Total USD estimate
+- Total Robux spent / purchased
+- Transaction count and membership months
+- Top category and top purchase summary

+Protection and retention:
+- Codes are random and one-time use
+- Codes expire after 24 hours
+- Successful retrieval deletes the code payload

 ## What We Don't Collect

 - Passwords or login credentials